 I was upset the Good Granny left, though, because my Dad could not cook for shit.
 She left us with some prepared food, but when it ran out my Dad had to go to the village library (!), and borrow a cookbook.
 The study of the book resulted in a soup-like concoction that was barely edible, but kept us going for the rest of the week, until, thankfully, my Mom joined us, and took over the culinary duty.

 Good Granny was about the same age as Evil Granny, but had WAY more energy and life in her!
 She never complained about her health, never walked around with a facial expression of a martyr who is about to die any minute (which was Evil Granny’s usual gig).
-She kept a job of an accountant in a local bank for long after she officially retired, and I remember her permanently on the move.
+She kept a job of a teller in a local bank for long after she officially retired, and I remember her permanently on the move.
 She was busy helping us, helping the family or her other son (my Dad’s younger brother), taking care of me, giving neighbors a hand with various chores, having a job, and doing what seemed to be a hundred things at a time.
 Most of them for the sake of others.
 She even looked after Evil Granny when the latter told everybody else to fuck off, and the few remaining friends and family happily obliged.
 Good Granny was told the exact same, but continued visiting her son’s mother-in-law, phasing out the insults and obscenities she received in return.
 It was Good Granny who found her dead during one of these visits.
 Evil Granny was lying in her bed, quiet and straight, having apparently died peacefully in her sleep.
 Good Granny called my parents, and helped with the funeral arrangements.

 When my parents got an allotment of land in the boondocks miles outside of the city and started building a “Dacha” (a big name for an un-heated wooden shack with no plumbing or running water), Good Granny could not have been happier.
 She came from land, from a tiny village in the Republic of Mordovia, in the middle of the European part of Russia.
 The village is probably dead by now, for due to the lack of work, most people who could do so left, and the rest drank themselves to death.
 Good Granny was among those who went to search for luck in a big city, but she missed the country life dearly.
 The Dacha became her kingdom – she tirelessly planted, weeded, watered and pruned something there, spending springs, summers and autumns at the ramshackle Dacha, and returning to her city apartment only when faced with the prospect of freezing to death, or not being able to dig her way through the thick snow in the winter.
 She still loved it!
 Good Granny was the only reason the parents kept the Dacha for as long as they did – I grew up and spending summers with no water and plumbing lost its charm, they were never really interested in it, but it was the place where Good Granny felt in her element.

 Good Granny did not have an easy life.
 She had a childhood full of hardships, survived the war, outlived both her husbands, and both her sons.
 Any of these would be enough to turn even the most saint-like person angry and bitter.
 Yet, she was a really positive and selfless woman, and her good heart manifested itself in everything she did.
-She patiently waited for the 3-year old me to do my potty business while endlessly ranting about what we were going to do the following day, what dress I would wear, and what I thought we would see out of the bus window on the way home.
+She patiently waited for the 3-year old me to do my potty business and listened to my endless rants about what we were going to do the following day, what dress I would wear, and what I thought we would see out of the bus window on the way home.
 Such tirades lasted anywhere from 15 minutes to an hour.
 All I can say is that the 3-year old me was WAY more verbal that the today me… Once, when I was 4 or 5, she rushed to our place across the city late at night, responding to my desperate telephone call, when my parents went to the theater and left me alone with Uncle Sasha, who was not to be awaken from the drunken coma.
 I was panicking that aliens would come and abduct me (don’t ask!), and begged for her to come and save me.
 It took her almost 2 hours to get to us, and parents were home only 15 minutes later, but the alien attack was prevented!

 In the hard post-Soviet times, when food, toilet paper and other basic necessities were scarce, Good Granny revived her alcohol-distilling skills, setting up a still in her small bathroom, and bartering the moonshine produce with neighbors for toilet paper and grey cardboard-tasting pasta that she brought over to us.
 We also got our extra rolls of toilet paper and some food coupons off Uncle Sasha, in exchange for our family’s share of vodka and cigarette rations, but somehow it was still not enough.
 No idea why – we could not have been shitting excessively, for the sole reason of there not being enough food to result in such consequences, so the mystery still remains.